HolAmigo13/dropit/README.md

 #Important notes:
-*The React app runs on the browser means, if you want to configure the service name in           "config.js" (to avoid re-conifuring the node IP + port with each deployment) add the service name in /etc/hosts
+*The React app runs on the browser means, if you want to configure the service name in "app/config.js" (to avoid re-configuring the node IP with each deployment) add the service name in /etc/hosts.